leonaries/aipic-mcp/README.md

 1. **"Command not found" error**
    - Make sure you have Node.js 18+ installed
-   - Try running `npx aipic-mcp` instead of global installation
+   - Try running `npx -y aipic-mcp` instead of global installation
+   - If using NVM, specify the full path to npx in your configuration

 2. **API key errors**
    - Verify your ModelScope API key is valid